Advice for current students

-If you find it difficult to cope with studies or life, or just generally feel 'down' (especially at times of the year when we have little sunshine) and can't seem to shake it, please talk with someone about it.
+If you find it difficult to cope with studies or life in general, if you are feeling 'down' (especially at times of the year when we have little sunshine) and can't seem to shake it, please talk with someone about it.

 Having these conversations are never something you should be ashamed of.
 I am committed to normalising discussions of mental health—as they should be!
 It's become regular practice for me to occasionally check-in with all of my advisees about this: don't be surprised, or offended, when I inevitably ask 'and how is your mental health?'

-I am happy to serve as a point person and help students begin to talk through some of these issues.
-While I am not a trained professional in mental health, I can provide you with some coping strategies and direct you towards those at the school who are even better equipped to help you.
+While I am happy to serve as a point person and help students begin to talk through some of these issues, I am not a trained professional in mental health.
+I can, however, provide you with some coping strategies and direct you towards those at the school who are even better equipped to help you.
 For more about LSE's services, visit these sites Mental Health Advisers and Student Counselling Services.

 In general, I encourage students to set aside a little time each week to enjoy life outside of school: see a show, go for a walk through the parks or along the Thames, join a sports team, or just schedule time to regularly get together with friends.